py-bbn

 get_minimal_confounders(x: Any, y: Any) list[Any]

-Get the minimal confounders wrt to x and y.
+Get the minimal confounders with respect to x and y.

 Parameters: